QuasarAG/BioMassWebsite/README.md

   - Login system
   - Dynamic structure

-This project is currently hosted on local server using WAMP and make use of a phpMyAdmin database + an unity developed application to reach it current full potential.
+This project is currently hosted on local server using WAMP and make use of a phpMyAdmin database + an unity developed application (an ingame simulation allowing user to register a new account + select a boss fight and skills for each heroe)  to reach it current full potential.

+Next steps :
+  - Dive deeper into database security
+  - Dive deeper into PhP, ajax, SQL request
+  - Normalize code from javascript to jquery
+  - Media queries and responsive design

 All graphic ressources are strictly use as placeholder.